efrecon/machinery/README.md

 #### `shares`

 `shares` should be a list of share mounting specifications.
 A specification is a either a single path or a host path separated from a guest path using a colon.
-When there is a single path, this path will be used as both the host and the guest path.
+In addition, there might be a trailing type following another colon sign.
+Recognised types are `vboxsf` and `rsync`.
+When there is a single path (or the guest path is empty), this path will be used as both the host and the guest path.
 In paths, any occurrence of the name of an environment variable preceded with the `$`-sign will be replaced by the value of that local variable.
 For example, specifying `$HOME` would arrange for the path to your home directory to be available at the same location within the guest machine; handy whenever you want to transfer development files or initiate components.

-At present, share mounting is only supported on virtualbox based machines.
-Shares are declared once within the virtual machine, but they will be mounted as soon as a machine has been brought up using a `mount` command executed in the guest machine at startup.
+Relative path are resolved to the directory hosting the cluster definition YAML file.

+The default type is `vboxsf` on virtualbox-based machines and `rsync` on top of all other drivers.
+When using the `rsync`type, you can bring back changes that would have occured within the virtual machine onto the host using the command `sync`.
+When proper mounting is possible, the mounting will persist restarts of the virtual machine, e.g. when doing `docker-machine restart` or similar.

 #### `images`

 `images` should be a list of images to automatically pull from registries once a virtual machine has been created, initialised and verified.
 This can be handy if you want to make sure images are already present when your machine is being put into action.
 For example, `docker-compose` will sometimes timeout the first time that it schedules components as image downloading takes too long.

+The default behaviour is to download images on the host and to transfer them to the virtual machine using a combination of `docker save` and `docker load`, i.e. as `tar` files.
+This has two benefits:

+1. You can easily push images of private nature onto the virtual machines without exporting any credentials or similar.
+2. If you have many machines using the same image, this can be quicker than downloading from a remote registry.

+To switch off that behaviour and download the images from the virtual machines instead, set the global option `-cache` to `off`, `0` or `false`.

 #### `registries`